Thomas Mofolo: Life

 His time at the Book Depot was cut short by the Anglo-Boer War, which led to shortages of paper and other materials.
 Mofolo returned to education, this time to Leloaleng Industrial School, where he learned carpentry, before becoming a teacher at Maseru.

 In 1904 Mofolo returned to the Morija Sesuto Book Depot, and that year married Francina Matšeliso Shoarane, who had been educated in the Cape Colony.
 The previous year, Francina had published a short letter, which was very uncommon for a woman at that time.
 Their first child was born in 1908.
 During the next few years, Mofolo read widely and developed his own interest in writing literature.
-He also became politically active, becoming in 1907 a founding member of the Lekhotla la Tsoelo-pele (English: Basutoland Progressives Association).
+He also became politically active, becoming in 1907 a founding member of the Lekhotla la Tsoelo-pele (English: Basutoland Progressive Association).

 Mofolo fled Morija in 1910 following an adulterous relationship, and moved to Johannesburg to work as a labour recruiter.
 He returned to Basutoland in 1912, continuing his work as a labour agent for a mining group as well as his own private ventures.
 Francina died on 20 September 1915, and Thomas married his second wife, Josefina, in 1918.
 She died on 27 October 1927, and he married for a third time in 1933.
 He remained married to his third wife, Emma, until his death.

 Thomas' business ventures continued through the 1920s and 1930s, leading to the purchase of a farm in 1933 over the border in the Union of South Africa.
 However, the sale was in violation of the Natives Land Act, leaving Mofolo to bear all the costs.
 This led to financial ruin.
 In 1941, he suffered a stroke from which he never fully recovered, and in 1948 he died in poverty, aged 71, in Teyateyaneng.